Jump down to the schedule, assignments, or policies (including my AI policy).

 Schedule

-All reading and demos of design sprints are due at 2:20 PM on the day of class.
-All homework and any final deliverables for design sprints (typically a Medium post) are due at 11:55 PM on the day listed, except when otherwise noted.
-For requests of extensions, please see my Timeliness policy above.
+All reading and demos of design sprints are due at 8:00 AM on the day of class.
+All homework and any final deliverables for design sprints (typically a blog post) are due at 11:55 PM to Moodle on the day listed, except when otherwise noted.
+For requests of extensions, please see my Due Date Timeliness policy above.